Jacks0n36/fairchem-env/README.md

 Runtime config
 --------------
 1. There are utility scripts that should help with configuration building located under `github.com/jacks0n36/mlipenv/notebooks`.
+Alternatively, in that same repo, there are templated configurations and a single test system under the `test` folder.
 For an enumeration of all of the configuration parameters, read on.

 The top-level parameters in the configuration file are: